“I will continue to be a better person moving forward.” Dothan football HC suspended for a week following a viral incident - NewsBreak

 DOTHAN, Ala. ( WDHN ) — Dothan’s Head Football Coach, Jed Kennedy will not be on the sidelines on Friday and will have to hope his Wolves can clinch a playoff berth after an incident led to his week-long suspension and a video that took social media by storm.

-“While it’s most certainly unfortunate it’s apparent to me that this is an isolated incident and not indicative of the true character of Coach Kennedy,” DCS Superintendent, Dr. Dennis Coe said.Massive sleep apnea device recall drags on, stoking frustration
+“While it’s most certainly unfortunate it’s apparent to me that this is an isolated incident and not indicative of the true character of Coach Kennedy,” DCS Superintendent, Dr. Dennis Coe said.LIST: 5 North Alabama ghost towns

 In the video, Dothan is seen on offense where running back Raymond Blackmon is seen breaking off a huge run where he would march into the endzone to give the Wolves the lead in a crucial matchup, but there was a flag on the play, which negated the go-ahead touchdown.